-I am a sucker for Greek food, and I especially love these Greek Gigantes -- a wholesome and delicious dish of giant lima beans cooked in a tasty tomato sauce.
-So the idea of Greek flavored roasted potatoes had me hooked from the start.
+I adore Greek food, and I especially love these Greek Gigantes -- a wholesome and delicious dish of giant lima beans cooked in a tasty tomato sauce.
+So the idea of Greek-flavored roasted potatoes had me hooked from the start.

-The beauty of these Greek potatoes is, they roast inside a flavorsome broth, so even as they are crisping up, they are soaking in all that tasty goodness.
-The result is a potato that's slightly crispy on the outside and absolutely melt-in-the-mouth tender and flavorful inside.
+These Greek lemon potatoes braise inside a flavorful, lemony broth, so they drink in all of that delicious broth before beginning to crisp up on the outside.
+The result is a potato that's crusty on the outside and absolutely melt-in-the-mouth tender and flavorful inside.

 Ingredients